rejetto/hfs/README.md

 ```

 The init function is called when the module is loaded and should return an object with things to customize.
-In this example we are asking a css file to be loaded in the frontend.
+In the example above we are asking a css file to be loaded in the frontend.
 The parameter `api` object contains some useful things we'll see later.
 You can decide to return things in the `init` function, or directly in the `exports`.
-Normally you should use `init`
-if you need to access the api, otherwise you can go directly with `exports`.
+If you need to access the api you must use `init`, otherwise you can go directly with `exports`.

 Let's first look at the things you can return: